dantosXD/cultivatingthyme2020-copy-01/src/pages/success.md

   We would love to see any progress or recipes you make from the Immunity Book!
-  Feel free to share your stories or photos with us!
+  Share your stories and photos with us!

   [Cultivating Thyme Wellness](https://cultivatingthyme.org)